 In addition, actions taken in connection with the proposed conversion may adversely affect the financial condition, yield on investment, results of operations, cash flow, per share trading price of our securities, ability to satisfy debt service obligations, if any, and to make cash distributions to shareholders.
 Whether HFRO remains a registered investment company or converts to a diversified holding company, an investment in HFRO's securities, like an investment in any other public company, is subject to investment risk, including the possible loss of investment.
-For a discussion of certain other risks relating to our conversion to a holding company, see "Implementation of the Business Change Proposal and Related Risks" and "Appendix B: Risks Associated with the Business Change Proposal" in the proxy statement.
+For a discussion of certain other risks relating to our conversion to a holding company, see "Implementation of the Business Change Proposal and Related Risks" and "Appendix B: Risks Associated with the Business Change Proposal" in HFRO's definitive proxy statement dated July 9, 2021.